ElenaShe000/MARCS/README.md

 ##  Hydropower risks in rapidly warming Arctic: toward a seasonal prediction of floods.
-## contribution from AFEC project: Jan,2021 to ...
+## contribution from AFEC projec (the Academy of Finland  contract 317999): Jan,2021 to ...

 (e.shevnina, t.vihma, a.karpechko)